 One of the first mentions of a solution to the division of labour in the kitchen came in a dystopian novella written in the late 19th century.
 The author was a conservative woman called Anna Bowman Dodd, an avid critic of the women's emancipation movement.
-In The Republic of the Future, she imagines a transformed New York in the year 2050, governed by socialists and feminists, seen through the eyes of a Swedish aristocrat called Wolfgang.
-The man writes home to his friend and describes the life of future New Yorkers as joyless and bland.
-He blames the situation on a couple of developments such as equality between sexes, reduced labor hours and abolishing of class society.
+In The Republic of the Future, she imagines a transformed New York in the year 2050, governed by socialists and feminists, seen through the eyes of Wolfgang, a Swedish aristocrat.
+The man writes home to his friend, describing the life of future New Yorkers as joyless and bland.
+He blames the situation on developments such as equality between sexes, reduced labor hours and abolishing of class society.